financelurker/crypto-trades-firefly-iii/README.md

   - revenue accounts
     - add one account for all expenses on that exchange
   - for all accounts you create
-    - set the "notes identifier" in the notes field - see [supported exchanges](README.md#supported-crypto-trading-platform--exchanges-for-trades) for what "notes identifier" to use
+    - set the "notes identifier" in the notes field - see [supported exchanges](src/backends/exchanges/README.md#how-to-use-supported-exchanges) for what "notes identifier" to use

-## Working environments

-- Firefly III Version 5.4.6
-- Binance API Change Log up to 2021-04-08
+  - for holdings outside your exchange where you deposit from or withdraw to you can configure [supported blockchains](src/backends/public_ledgers#how-to-use) to map transactions as transfers and not just deposits (by revenue) or withdrawals (to expenses).

 ## Run as Docker container from Docker Hub